Who does the Coastal Duck Derby benefit?

 What time is the Coastal Duck Derby?

-The Derby Celebration will start at 6:30 p.m. at Jungle Rapids Water Park (5320 Oleander Drive, please park in the field next to the park if the parking lot is full).
+The Derby Celebration will start on June 23, 2018 at 6:30 p.m. at Jungle Rapids Water Park (5320 Oleander Drive, please park in the field next to the park if the parking lot is full).
 There will be music, food, libations, and activities for kids and a pre-derby race.
 This is a casual event that will be fun for adults and kids of all ages.
 The water slides will be closed in preparation of the race.
 The ducks will be launched down the blue water slide and begin racing around the lazy river at approximately 7:00 p.m.
 The first five to ten ducks through the finish line win the race and some amazing prizes.
 We reserved the right to race earlier than 7 p.m.
 If there is inclement weather.
 We do this to ensure the safety of our guests and volunteers.

 What happens if it rains?